 A special evening in the history of the Delaware Aviation Hall of Fame (DAHF) was held on Sunday, October 30th, at the Hockessin Memorial Hall in Hockessin, Delaware.
 The center of attraction—seven of the First State’s most distinguished people of aviation, plus a Youth Aviation Achievemnt Award winner—were honored with decorations and ovations, all within the Memorial Hall with its colorful table decor, tastefully prepared dinner, and helpful serving staff.

 The evening started off with a cocktail and hors d’oeuvre reception in the Memorial Hall.
 This presented an opportunity for aviation people to meet and catch up on “what’s new” and to greet the honorees.
 Photos, reproduction prints and models of U.S.aircraft were exhibited around the hall.
 A continuous video gallery of DAHF inductees was projected on a big screen.
 Plus, memorabilia was on display at each of the 2022 Inductee's tables.

 Ceremony and Dinner

-The Emcee called the honorees and their “wingmen", separately by alphabet, to the platform.
-(Following their selection, each honoree was assigned a member of the DAHF board to serve as his/her liaison.
-Fittingly, they dubbed themselves “wingmen".)
+The 2022 honorees and their “wingmen" were called, individually by alphabet, to the platform.
+(Following their selection, each inductee was assigned a member of the DAHF board to serve as his/her liaison.
+Fittingly, they dubbed themselves “wingmen").